Researchers call for urgent shift in food research to address world’s ‘rising nutrition crisis’

 Our PhD / MPhil in Food Policy at City educates students wanting to gain deeper insights into food policy - the way it is made, how it is designed, and its effects.
 It is an advanced route into academic work in food policy as well as other professions.
 It will help you acquire the skills to become a professional researcher; explore a topic of interest to you in depth, and contribute original work which will extend the current knowledge base to influence and change food policy.
 Full details can be found on the course pages .

 Our alumni from our Masters and PhD programme run NGOs and progressive food businesses, work in government and UN agencies, and have established great careers in health advocacy, journalism and academia.
 Find out more about Kawther Hashem who lives in London and studied her master’s in food policy at City University London.
-Here she describes what it’s like to be at the forefront of the debate on sugar consumption.

 The Centre for Food Policy has built a tradition of policy research on key food issues since it began in 1994.
 This body of work is reflected in our formal academic publications and reports.
 See our Publications page for details.
 Our work covers the entire food system from farm to fork, paddock to plate, boat to throat.
 We are multi and inter-disciplinary.
 We conduct research that helps decision-makers make better policy choices to improve the food system and its outcomes.